Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Population Study

 \subsection{WASP-107 b most likely formed within the snowline}

 As shown in the previous section, tidal disruption is the most likely outcome of high-e migration if the inner planet ventures too close to the host star.
 WASP-107 b has to have an initial orbital configuration that avoids tidal disruption.
 This favors a smaller initial semi-major axis for the inner planet (top panel of Fig.~\ref{fig:formation_rate}).
-This is because a smaller initial semi-major axis provides a small lever arm for the outer planet to act on, thereby limiting the eccentricity excitation through the LK effect.
+This is because at a given $I_{io, {\rm init}}$, a smaller initial semi-major axis provides a small lever arm for the outer planet to act on, thereby limiting the eccentricity excitation through the LK effect (see, Eqs.~\ref{eq:c_io_vs_j_min} and \ref{eq:j_lim_ST}).
 In other words, the orbital eccentricity of planet b does not reach extreme values that would disrupt the planet during migration.
-We found empirically that the relative formation rate of WASP-107 b in our population synthesis (agnostic about the prior) decreases as $\propto a_{\rm init}^{-3.6}$ (gray line in Fig.~\ref{fig:formation_rate}).
+This can also be seen by examining the merger windows in Eq.~(\ref{eq:r_p_mig}) and (\ref{eq:r_p_dis}).
+Note specifically that $r_{p,{\rm mig}}\propto a_{\rm init}^{-1/7}$ whereas $r_{p,{\rm dis}}$ is independent of $a_{\rm init}$.
+Consequently, the allowed range of $r_p$ (hence the range of $I_{io,{\rm init}}$) narrows as $a_{\rm init}$ increases, which can also be seen from Fig.~\ref{fig:outcome_vs_inc}.
+We found empirically that the relative formation rate of WASP-107 b in our population synthesis (agnostic about the prior) decreases as $\propto P_{\rm init}^{-2.4}$ (or $\propto a_{\rm init}^{-3.6}$; gray line in Fig.~\ref{fig:formation_rate}).
 The formation rate is higher for octLK than quaLK if the initial period is less than $\approx70\,{\rm d}$ as the former has a wider formation window (see later in Fig.~\ref{fig:outcome_vs_inc}).
 For greater initial periods, octLK has a lower formation rate because more significant eccentricity excitation increases the disruption rate.
 If the mass loss is largely non-conservative (which is more relevant to the numerical simulations of \citealt{Guillochon:11}), the formation rate is 2-3 times higher than runs assuming conservative mass transfer.

+As we will see later in Sec.~\ref{sec:pop_tidal_diss}, formation at large $a_{\rm init}$ is further disfavored if the tidal lag time $t_{\rm lag}$ is smaller than the assumed $t_{\rm lag}=10\,{\rm s}$.
+This can again be seen from Eq.~(\ref{eq:r_p_mig}) that $r_{r, {\rm mig}}$ decreases with a decreasing $t_{\rm lag}$, making the allowed window narrower.

 WASP-107 b most likely did not start with a semi-major axis beyond 0.5 AU.
 This is not only due to the quickly declining relative formation rate (Fig.~\ref{fig:formation_rate}), but also because a larger initial orbit for planet b would lead to orbit crossing between planet b and planet c in our simulations.
 During the LK oscillation, the inner orbit will reach an eccentricity $e\simeq 1$, and the inner planet's apocenter will be at $\simeq 2 a_{\rm init}$.
 Meanwhile, the outer orbit has an eccentricity $0.28$ today.
 Its value needs to be greatly initially because during the LK oscillation as the outer orbit tends to extract angular momentum from the inner one.
 An initial inner semi-major exceeding 0.5 AU will therefore cause the inner apocenter to be comparable or greater than the outer pericenter.